-3) Some platforms have a greater reach than others - This is a logical by-product of how social media platforms choose to operate.
-The organic reach of Facebook pages is on a noticeable decline, due to the changes that the company have made to their advertising policies (you can read more about this here).
-Its worth doing some research on each platform in order to 'weigh up' potential pros and cons in terms of how impactful the exposure of your posts will be.
-Most business accounts on social media platforms offer an 'analytics' page.
+3) Some platforms have a greater reach than others – This is a logical by-product of how social media platforms choose to operate.
+The organic reach of Facebook pages is on a noticeable decline, due to the changes that the company have made to their advertising policies.
+It’s worth doing some research on each platform in order to ‘weigh up’ potential pros and cons in terms of how impactful the exposure of your posts will be.
+Most business accounts on social media platforms offer an ‘analytics’ page.
 With this tool, you can see the reach and engagement of your posts on that particular platform.
 I would recommend experimenting by posting on each platform, and taking into account how well each post does in terms of reach and engagement.
 You can then deduce which platform works best for you, thus which platform should become your primary focus.
-Of course it is worth remembering the old phrase 'all publicity is good publicity', hence I would advise keeping up appearances on other platforms as well!
+Of course, it is worth remembering the old phrase ‘all publicity is good publicity, hence I would advise keeping up appearances on other platforms as well!